 Sakura Diaries focuses on a love triangle, with the potential for sexual situations to arise.
 Touma isn’t exactly the brightest person, and he’s very awkward when it comes to relationships due to his lack of experience.
 As I watched the early episodes, I found myself chuckling at Touma and his cluelessness.
 However, the later episodes of the series start becoming more serious in nature.
 While there is still some comedy involved in the story at that point, the drama aspect of the series takes over.
 For how the storyline progresses, this shift in tone works.
 Unfortunately, I found myself rather unsatisfied with how the series ended.

-Overall, Sakura Diaries is a satisfactory OVA series, and its main weakness is the fact that after having a great buildup for the story, it ultimately ends in an unsatisfactory manner.
+Overall, Sakura Diaries is a decent OVA series, and its main weakness is the fact that after having a great buildup for the story, it ultimately ends in an unsatisfactory manner.
 While it may not be one of the greatest anime out there, it’s enjoyable for what it’s trying to be.

 If you decide to check out Sakura Diaries, just be aware that you’ll more than likely not get the payoff that you hope for as you’re watching the series.